gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 </div>

 ### Spinnable Artwork
-Having finally a skeleton of app, let's implement a custom view for our component.
+Having finally a skeleton of the app, let's implement a custom view for our component.
-To make more interesting, we'll make it as _Designable_, which means that it can be seen in Interfece Builder.
+To make more interesting, we'll make it as _Designable_, which means that it can be seen in Interface Builder.
 To make it designable, we need to prepend the keyword _@IBDesignable_ to the class, and because we want to be able to set the image of the artwork interactively in Interface Builder, we create a property _imageName_ and we decorate it with _@IBInspectable_.
-Usually designable means that the view has a way to draw itself in the code, but it can be also be defined using a _nib_ file: to do this, we need to add a view as subview of custom view itself and add some magic to load the class from the _nib_.
+Usually designable means that the view has a way to draw itself in the code, but it can be also be defined using a _nib_ file: to do this, we need to add a view as a subview of custom view itself and add some magic to load the class from the _nib_.
 The following is the public interface of the class:

 {% highlight swift %}